Research

 Our computational insights drive materials innovation by:

-• Reducing experimental trial-and-error
+• Reducing experimental trial-and-error through predictive screening

-• Predicting novel materials before synthesis
+• Predicting novel materials prior to synthesis, guiding targeted experiments

 Research Themes